-The following weighted-average grant date assumptions were used in valuing share purchase options granted during the year ended December 31, 2023 to directors, officers, consultants, and employees.
+The following weighted-average grant date assumptions were used in valuing share purchase options granted during the years ended December 31, 2024 and 2023.
 The Company determines the fair value of options granted using the Black-Scholes model for share purchase options issued to employees.
+The Company determines the fair value of share purchase options issued to non-employees using the value of services provided by the non-employees.